ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

 - **Population** <br>
 The population of interest that we want to do some inference on (e.g. average height).
 - **Sample** <br>
 A large sample from the population (e.g. the height of 100 random people). <br>
-  - Each of these samples, will have its *own distribution (i.e. sample distribution).*
+  - Each of these samples, will have its <i> own distribution (i.e. sample distribution).</i>

 - **Sample Statistic** <br>
 A sample statistic is a *single* value that corresponds to the sample (e.g. mean). <br>
-  - For each sample, we have a single 1-2-1 sample statistic.
+  *-* For each sample, we have a single 1-2-1 sample statistic.

 - **Sampling Distribution** <br>
 All of the sample statistics (e.g. means), have their own distribution named the **sampling distribution.**